fran-byte/Learn-Python/README.md

 ## License 📄

-This project is licensed under the (Tu Licencia) - see file [LICENSE.md](LICENSE.md) for more detail
+This project is under the MIT License